 The “initiative tracker canvas” is a tool to plan, track, and communicate progress on initiatives.
 A simple one-pager, it works well in online formats.

-The “blank deck” is a great way to put a scaffolding into your online meeting.
-Very simply, using your preferred presentation application, you build out each of your agenda items into its own page, and then scroll through the pages one at a time to move the meeting forward and capture content as you go.
+The “blank deck” is a great way to put scaffolding into your online meeting.
+Very simply, using your preferred presentation application, you build out each of your agenda items into its own page and then scroll through the pages one at a time to move the meeting forward and capture content as you go.
 It helps participants follow the path, provides a way to capture content, and drives the meeting forward.

 Meeting preparation: How does online meeting preparation differ?